markdessain/bridge/academy/templates/new_venue.md

 #### {name} Bridge Group

-Thank you everyone who attended the first game at the new venue, I hope everyone had an enjoyable evening.
+Thank you everyone who attended the first game at the new venue _{venue}_, I hope everyone had an enjoyable evening.
 I would welcome your feedback and inital thoughts, please email me any comments you have.

 The results for _{bridgewebs_results_title}_ are as follows: